 - Room for stories, accompanied by one or several photos

 Newsletters are much easier to manage when you already know what you're doing beforehand.
 Once you know the distribution schedule for the newsletter, you can start planning ahead for stories.
 For example, if you know a baby is on the way, set room aside for a story and photo about the new arrival.
 If a family reunion is in the works, set aside room within the newsletter to start teasing the reunion long beforehand to get everyone excited.

-If you're struggling to think of content to include within the newsletter, consider these ideas to get you started:
+Choosing an awesome family newsletter theme can help you curate content for the publication.
+If you're struggling to think of content to include within the newsletter, consider these standard sections: